ironsheep/P2-RPi-IoT-gateway/INSTALL.md

 sudo vim /opt/P2-RPi-ioT-gateway/config.ini
 ```

-There are two reasons to adjust your **config.ini** at this release version:
+There are two possible reasons to adjust your **config.ini** at this release version:

-1. `hostname --fqdn` returns only a machine name and no domain
+1. `hostname --fqdn` returns only a machine name and no domain (**Only if your location is setup with its own domain - some homes are not!)**
   - FIX: uncomment `fallback_domain` in [DAEMON] section and enter the domain for your RPi

    ```shell